nyu-dh/nyu-dh.github.io/source/_news/2022-12-15-notice-of-funding-2023.md

 For more info (and to apply), visit <a target="_none" href="https://nyuhumanities.org/opportunity/digital-humanities-seed-grants">NYU Center for Humanities</a>.

-For application questions, contact dh.help@nyu.edu.
 You can also browse [past successful projects](/projects/seed-grants/) on our own website to get inspired.

 ---